 Adjusted EBITDA Related to Discontinued Operations.
 In 2014, amounts were related to a marketing business that was sold effective April 1, 2014.
-In 2013, amounts were primarily related to Southern Union's local distribution operations.

 Adjusted EBITDA Related to Unconsolidated Affiliates and Equity in Earnings of Unconsolidated Affiliates.
 See additional information in "Supplemental Information on Unconsolidated Affiliates" and "Segment Operation Results" below.